Finding A Good Vet.

 Shop around.

 There is nothing wrong at all with doing your homework and asking questions, but ultimately veterinary training is extensive and expensive.
-Modern veterinary surgeries are expensive to run, veterinary nursing staff are more qualified and demand higher salaries.
-In addition, specialist equipment comes at considerable cost.
+Modern veterinary surgeries are costly to run, veterinary nursing staff are more qualified and demand higher salaries.
+In addition, specialist equipment can come at considerable cost.

 That said, bear in mind that being the most expensive in town, does not mean you are getting the best quality of care.
 Likewise, having state of the art equipment should not mean you have to pay through the nose for veterinary care.